NikhithaMara/AstroShop-DevOps-Project-for-an-Astronomy-E-Commerce-Platform/Section1: AWS Account & IAM User Creation/README.md

 * Attaching policies that specify what each user can do
 * Ensuring users are authenticated and authorized only for what they need based on RBAC(ROle Based Access Control)

+### So for impelmenting this project I created IAM user as below and loggin as IAM user for working on this project.

 Step1:
 <img width="925" height="452" alt="image" src="https://github.com/user-attachments/assets/331afe5c-29d9-49cc-badb-6da4980f6d21" />
 Step2: